sysrex/alexkiss/content/posts/terraform-remote-s3.md

 ---
 title: "Terraform with Remote S3 and Locking state"
-date: 2016-03-04T14:16:40+01:00
+date: 2019-11-04T14:16:40+01:00
 tags: ["AWS", "Terraform"]
 summary: "Terraform with AWS and remote state bucket"
 draft: true
 ---

-Intro

-When your are building infrastructure with terraform config, a state file, called terraform.tfstat, gets generated locally in the .terraform directory.
+When building infrastructure with terraform config, a state file, called terraform.tfstat, gets generated locally in the .terraform directory.
 This state file contains information about the infrastructure and configuration that terraform is managing.
 When working on a team, it is better to store this state file remotely so that more folks can access it to make changes to the infrastructure.

-Terragrunt first provided a great way to lock remote terraform state files in AWS with an S3 bucket and a dyanmoDB table.
-Then in v0.9, Terraform added this functionality as well, so in this blog I will be showing how to set up remote state management with locking using Terraform not Terragrunt.
-Whats in the state file?

 The state file contains information about what real resources exist for each object defined in the terraform config files.
 For example, if you have a DNS zone resource created in your terraform config, then the state file contains info about the actual resource that was created on AWS.

-Here is an example of creating a DNS zone with Terraform along with its state file:
+Here is an example of creating a DNS zone with Terraform:

-# example.tf# create a DNS zone called example.com
+{{< highlight terraform >}}
 resource "aws_route53_zone" "example_dns_zone" {
-  name = "example.com"
+  name = "domain.com"
-}# terraform.tfstate# in the state file, the DNS zone ID along with its name is stored "aws_route53_zone.example_dns_zone": {
+}
+{{< /highlight >}}

+And this is how a state file looks like:

+{{< highlight terraform >}}
+"aws_route53_zone.example_dns_zone": {
     "type": "aws_route53_zone",
     "primary": {
-       "id": "Z2D3OUXZHH4NUA",
+       "id": "Z2D2ARTZHH4NUA",
        "attributes": {
-          "name": "example.com"
+          "name": "domain.com"
         }
      }
 },
+{{< /highlight >}}

-Store State Remotely in S3
+### Store State Remotely in S3

 If you are working on a team, then its best to store the terraform state file remotely so that many people can access it.
 In order to setup terraform to store state remotely you need two things: an s3 bucket to store the state file in and an terraform s3 backend resource.

 You can create an s3 bucket in a terraform config like so:

+{{< highlight terraform >}}
-# example.tfprovider "aws" {
+provider "aws" {
   region = "us-west-2"
-}# terraform state file setup
+}
+{{< /highlight >}}

 # create an S3 bucket to store the state file in
 resource "aws_s3_bucket" "terraform-state-storage-s3" {
     bucket = "terraform-remote-state-storage-s3"